DoomDaey/Moon2Emotes_Sprite_Sheets/README.md

 # Moon2Emotes_Sprite_Sheets
-Spritesheets and their related resources of channel emotes for MoonJam
+Sprite Sheets and their related resources of channel emotes for MoonJam

 Slice Spritesheet 112 x 112 offset 0 - 0 Padding 2 - 2